Authored by the expert who managed and guided the team behind the Germany Property Pack

 Does buying property help me get residency and citizenship in Berlin in 2026?

-As of early 2026, buying property in Berlin does not give you any automatic right to German residency or citizenship, as Germany has no golden visa or investor visa tied to real estate purchases.
+As of 2026, buying property in Berlin does not directly give you German residency or citizenship, because Germany does not run a simple residential-property golden visa.

 Can I legally rent out property on my visa in Berlin right now?